Black Tie (group)

 Black Tie was an American country rock supergroup formed by Jimmy Griffin, Randy Meisner, and Billy Swan.
-The group's first album, When the Night Falls, was produced by Reggie Fisher and released on LP in 1985 by Bench Records (BR-001) and reissued on CD is 1990 (BRCD-101).
-For the CD release the band recorded new versions of two tracks from the LP, "Learning the Game," a cover of the Buddy Holly song, and "Chain Gang," a cover of the Sam Cooke song.
-These tracks were released as a single, and "Learning The Game" reached #59 of the Billboard Hot Country Singles & Tracks chart.
+The group's first album, When the Night Falls, was produced by Reggie Fisher and released on LP in 1985 by Bench Records (BR-001) and reissued on CD in 1990 (BRCD-101).
+For the CD release the band recorded new versions of two tracks from the LP, "Learning the Game", a cover of the Buddy Holly song, and "Chain Gang", a cover of the Sam Cooke song.
+These tracks were released as a single, and "Learning the Game" reached #59 of the Billboard Hot Country Singles & Tracks chart.

 Griffin was formerly a member of the soft rock band Bread, and would later chart five country singles as one-third of The Remingtons.
-Meisner was formerly a member of Poco, Ricky Nelson's Stone Canyon Band, and the Eagles.
-Swan had several country hits in the 1970s, including the Number One country and pop hit "I Can Help".
+Meisner was formerly a member of Poco, Rick Nelson's Stone Canyon Band, and the Eagles.
+Swan had several country hits in the 1970s, including the number one country and pop hit "I Can Help".

-When Griffin left the group to form the Remingtons, the remaining members, Meisner and Swan, hooked up with Charlie Rich Jr., son and former bandleader for his famous father, and began recording in 1992 under the name "Meisner, Swan & Rich."
-Ten tracks were released on an eponymous CD in April 2000 in Japan (2001 by Varese in the US and 2002 by Rev-Ola in the UK.
-(The same ten songs were reissued in 2006 and 2008 under the title, "The Eagle, The Dove and The Gold" on the Sonic Past Music label.)
+When Griffin left the group to form the Remingtons, the remaining members, Meisner and Swan, hooked up with Charlie Rich Jr., son and former bandleader for his famous father, and began recording in 1992 under the name Meisner, Swan & Rich.
+Ten tracks were released on an eponymous CD in April 2000 in Japan (2001 by Varese in the US and 2002 by Rev-Ola in the UK).
+The same ten songs were reissued in 2006 and 2008 under the title, The Eagle, the Dove and the Gold on the Sonic Past Music label.

 In 2006, a 3-song EP was released as Black Tie Two with a version of the classic Christmas carol "Away in a Manger", which had been released to country radio as a Christmas single in the late 1980s.
 It also included the 1992 Meisner, Swan & Rich single "I'm Sure of You" and "Listen to the Radio".